Uberspace/lab/source/guide_offen.rst

 .. tag_list::

-Offen_ is a fair and open alternative to common web analytics tools.
+Offen_ is an open alternative to common web analytics tools.
 Gain insights while your users have full access to their data.
 Lightweight, self hosted and free.

 ----

 .. note:: For this guide you should be familiar with the basic concepts of

+  * :manual:`domains <web-domains>`
+  * :manual:`mail <mail-access>`
   * :manual:`supervisord <daemons-supervisord>`
-  * :manual:`domains <web-domains>`

 License
 =======

-Offen is distributed under the Apache 2.0 license.
-All relevant legal information can be found here
+Offen is distributed under the Apache 2.0 license which can be found here:

   * https://github.com/offen/offen/blob/development/LICENSE

+For information about third party software bundled by Offen, check the `NOTICE` file included in the download.

 Prerequisites
 =============

-Your offen subdomain needs to be setup (note that this does not need to contain the word "offen", it can also be "analytics" or whatever you like):
+Your Offen subdomain needs to be setup (note that this does not need to contain the word "offen", it can also be "analytics" or whatever you feel like):

 ::